Belladonna: Unveiling the Historical and Medicinal Uses

 • The plant’s toxic properties have been both respected and feared throughout history, with potential uses as a poison, hallucinogen, or anaesthetic.

-• While Belladonna carries risks and safety concerns, current research is revisiting its pharmacology for potential future uses in neuropathic pain relief, treatments, eye disease treatments, and anxiety disorder treatments.
+• While Belladonna carries risks and safety concerns, current research is revisiting its pharmacology for potential future uses in neuropathic pain relief, IBS treatments, eye disease treatments, and anxiety disorder treatments.

 The Dark Allure of Belladonna: A Historical Overview